 Neighbourhood planning gives communities the power to develop a shared vision for their area.
-Neighbourhood Plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
-Neighbourhood Plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies (Neighbourhood Plans must be in general conformity with the strategic policies contained in any development plan that covers their area).
+Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
+Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies (Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area).

-Neighbourhood Plans may require a Strategic Environmental Assessment, but only where there are potentially significant environmental effects.
+Neighbourhood plans may require Strategic Environmental Assessment, but only where there are potentially significant environmental effects.

-Neighbourhood Plans must meet certain 'basic conditions' and other legal requirements before they can come into force.
+Neighbourhood plans must meet certain 'basic conditions' and other legal requirements before they can come into force.
 These are tested through an independent examination before the neighbourhood plan may proceed to referendum.

-LPAs should set housing requirement figures for designated neighbourhood areas.
+LPA's should set housing requirement figures for designated neighbourhood areas.

-Neighbourhood Planning groups should consider the opportunities for allocating small and medium-sized sites (under one hectare) suitable for housing in the area.
+Neighbourhood Planning Groups sho consider the opportunities for allocating small and medium-sized sites (under 1 hectare) suitable for housing in the area.